10 Famous Sonic Branding Examples: The Science of Audio

 We are witnessing a shift.
 Over the last 18 months, sonic branding has evolved from a “marketing asset” to a “product necessity.”

-With the rise of voice interfaces (such as Alexa and Siri, as well as customer service AI bots), the visual screen is becoming less prominent.
+With the rise of voice interfaces (such as Alexa and Siri) and customer service AI bots, the visual screen is becoming less prominent.
 If your brand interacts with customers via a smart speaker, your visual logo is useless.

 Trends we are seeing in 2025/2026: